winery/winery/docs/dev/index.md

 enable proper referencing and use.
 An Implementation Artifactmay carry a "name" attribute.
 The contents of properties of Boundary Definitions are processed in "lax" mode.

-### Project org.eclipse.winery.repository.client

-Whis project hosts a client using the REST API of the repository and offering a Java object based client to the Winery repository.

 ### Project org.eclipse.winery.repository

 This is the heart of Winery.
 This project hosts the repository, where all entities of TOSCA are stored and managed.
 It realizes the components "Type, Template, and Artifact Management" and "Repository" (Figure 1).

+### Project org.eclipse.winery.repository.client

+Whis project hosts a client using the REST API of the repository and offering a Java object based client to the Winery repository.

+### Project org.eclipse.winery.repository.configuration

+This project contains configurations used in the repository.
+Example are GitHub OAuth credentials.
+They must be configured in order to use them locally!

+### Project org.eclipse.winery.repository.ui

+This project contains the Angular ui for the repository.
+Here, the whole repository can be managed and configured.
+The repository-ui documentation is generated during `npm run build` process and can be found in `org.eclipse.winery.repository.ui/dist/doc/` folder.

 ### Project org.eclipse.winery.topologymodeler